 Time-lapse photography is a new undertaking for me, but I have taken it on in 2017 as an extension to my astro-photography.
 All time-lapses were created using individual images (typically between 500 and 1000 individual shots), then post-processed in Lightroom using the excellent LRTimelapse add-on to create the final video.
-Note that video quality as-played from this web-server is not all that great, so I will eventually post to YouTube also and provide links from this page.

 May 11, 2018 did not look like it was going to be a great night for astro-photography.
 Persistent clouds from the rains of the previous several days lingered into the evening.
 But, we took a chance and headed up to Lost Lake anyway.
 The clouds never did completely clear, but the ever-changing cloud cover ended up creating a truly interesting time-lapse.
 I did have some technical difficulties, my time-lapse camera quit just as the Milky Way was beginning to rise over Mount Hood, so I ended up using shots from my second camera to complete the video.